 You can support Soule Kindred's continuing efforts to discover the birthplace and parents of George Soule and those of Mary (Beckett) Soule by donating to the Colonel John Soule Research and Publication Fund or volunteering to be a member of the Soule Kindred Research Committee.

 George Soule: A Walloon?

 Louise Walsh Throop, compiler of the Mayflower Families in Progress series on Pilgrim George Soule, makes the case that George Soule was the son of Jan and Maeken (Labis) Solis who were Walloons.
 Her article on this subject was printed in the Soule Kindred Newsletter, Vol. 45, No. 4 - Fall 2011.
-A follow up article, written by March Kelly Brubaker, Chair of the Soule Kindred Research Committee, appeared in the Soule Kindred Newsletter, Vol. 46, No. 4 - Fall 2012.
+A follow up article, written by Marcy Kelly Brubaker, Chair of the Soule Kindred Research Committee, appeared in the Soule Kindred Newsletter, Vol. 46, No. 4 - Fall 2012.

 George Soule 2015 Research